Volkswagen ID.4 Review

 Nicki Says

 “The ID.4 really hits a sweet spot with its SUV style and practicality.
-There are still some areas where it feels a bit compromised - that touchscreen could be a bit more user friendly, for sure.
+There are still some areas where it feels a bit compromised - that touchscreen could be more user friendly, for sure.
 Even so, it's a really good family car. ”

 Driven and reviewed by